 Melbourne Travel tips #1 – Transport

 In Melbourne, it is very easy to move around.
 The simplest way is to get yourself a Myki card and to either get a subscription or recharge it according to your needs.
-This card allows you to use both the trams and the buses, so if you plan on using Melbourne’s public transport a lot, you might want to consider getting a weekly instead of a daily pass.
+This will allow you to use both the trains, trams and buses, so if you plan on using Melbourne’s public transport a lot, you might want to consider getting a weekly instead of a daily pass.

 Information on the Myki card: www.ptv.vic.gov.au/tickets/myki